 Trinity's Retention Committee has established acceptable, preferred, and ideal retention and graduation rates based on these rates at peer institutions.
 Among first year students starting in 2016, 89% were retained to the second year.

 Among first year students starting in 2011, 80% graduated in six years or les

 Acceptable, preferred, and ideal targets for graduate school acceptance are 70%, 80%, and 90% respectively.
-Among the Spring 2017 graudates, 85% of those who had applied to graduate school were accepted.
-This number exceeds both acceptable and preferred targets and represents a 10% increase in acceptance rates over 2016 graduates.
+Among the Spring 2017 graduates, 86% of those who had applied to graduate school were accepted.

 The Prelaw Advisory Committee monitors acceptance rates to law schools and has set an acceptable threshold of 60% of applicants being admitted to at least one ABA accredited law school.

 Trinity University regularly surveys graduating seniors six months following May graduation.
 Outcomes for graduates based on these survey results are shown in the table below.

 To attempt to account for all graduates, not just those who reply to the six month out survey, the Office of Institutional Research and Effectiveness combines the results above with information obtained from a survey done at the time of graduation as well as with information from follow-ups conducted by the office of Career Services.
 Data from this first destination census are provided below.